Adding a Custom Grafana Dashboard

 - Open the dashboard

-Servicespage and copy the HTTPS URL of the target Prometheus service from the UIcolumn.
+Servicespage and copy the HTTPS URL of the target Prometheus service (the service-name link target in the Namecolumn).

 - From the Grafana side navigation menu, select the configuration gear-wheel icon